huynhlkevin/personal-website/src/content/about/about-work-experience.md

 I worked at Extron in product development, initially as an applications engineer and then as a systems programmer.
 My primary responsibilities included working on special projects, internal software, and programmed systems.
 My main achievements:
 - Developed the [ControlScript Extension for VS Code](https://www.extron.com/product/software/controlscriptvscode), providing a streamlined Extron programming experience to customers.
 - Developed an internal software stack used by product development and sales to create, update, and manage [Control System Drivers](https://www.extron.com/download/control-system-drivers).
-- Developed the prototype of [Extron Control for Logitech](https://www.extron.com/article/logitechcollab_1178pr) for demonstrations at trade shows and expositions.
 - Developed an internal software application used by product managers to generate Microsoft Word documents from JAMA requirements.